dantectl/new-relic-log-monitor/README.md

 ```

 Now, you can login to your New Relic account, visit the `Logs` tab, and within moments, your logs should begin generating.
 Feel free to build onto this script and add more log entries.
-A potential **use-case** for this would being able to automate the generation of log monitoring across a fleet of managed servers.
+A potential **use-case** for this is being able to automate the generation of log monitoring across a fleet of managed servers.